ctmakro/stanford-osrl/README.md

 # Parallelism

-Current version requires farming.
-Before starting `ddpg2.py`, you should first start a farm, preferable with Python 2.7, by running `python farm.py`.
+Current version requires farming (which is VERY IMPORTANT!
+Please read <https://github.com/stanfordnmbl/osim-rl/issues/58>).
+Before starting `ddpg2.py`, you should first start a farm, preferably with Python 2.7, by running `python farm.py`.
 Then create a `farmlist.py` in the working directory with the following content:

 ```py
 farmlist_base = [('127.0.0.1', 4),('192.168.1.33',8)] # a farm of 4 instances in parallel is available on localhost, while a farm of 8 available on another machine